 As a masked person, you adjust yourself depending on who you’re talking to.
 You wear different masks for different people.
 You act according to how people receive you because it is too painful to risk not getting love.

-Working with a therapist to heal the wounded self and come out of hiding is the key.
-Living in your empowered marriage authentically will create more connection, closeness and passion.
+It’s crucial to heal the wounded self and come out of hiding.
+With this, you can live in your empowered marriage authentically, creating more connection, closeness, and passion.

 Interested in reading about this topic more in-depth?
 Read more here.